Create your Autumn account and let’s create the pricing for a premium AI chatbot.

 }

-7. Integrate Pricing Logic
+7. Handle Pricing Logic

 There are 3 key functions you need to handle the billing logic once the customer has purchased the Pro plan: